Insurance Indonesia: Travel & Health Coverage for Bali 2026

 How much does travel insurance for Indonesia cost?

-Travel insurance costs $1.50-$4 per day for short trips, or $56-$85 per month for nomad-style coverage.
-SafetyWing starts at $56 month, Genki Traveler at €52/month (~$57).
-These prices include medical coverage up to $250K-$1M.
+Travel insurance costs $1.50–$4 per day for short trips, or $56–$85 per month for nomad-style coverage.
+SafetyWing ranges from $56 to $164/month with the Complete plan recommended for Indonesia, and Genki Traveler is €52/month (~$57).
+These prices include medical coverage up to $250K–€1M.
 See our complete pricing guide.

 Does insurance cover scooter accidents in Bali?